Type-One-Technologies/policies/privacy/index.md

 When you sign up for a Type One Technologies product, we typically ask for identifying information such as your name, email address, and some details about your circumstances.

-That’s just so you can personalise your new account, and we can send you invoices, updates, or other essential information.
-We sometimes also give you the option to add a profile picture that displays in our products, but we do not normally look at or access that picture.
+That’s just so we can personalise your new account, and we can send you invoices, updates, or other essential information.
+We also give you the option to add a profile picture that displays in our products, but we do not normally look at or access that picture.

 On signing up, we will also ask you what country you live in.
 This is because we use data centres in different countries based on where our users are, and we need to know where to house your data.